Razirp/ThreadPool/README_EN.md

 LINK : fatal error LNK1104: cannot open file 'Debug\ThreadPool.lib' [xxx\ThreadPool\build\FunctionalTest.vcxproj]
 ```

 While the root cause of this issue remains unclear at present, it has been observed that employing the `g++` compiler from the MinGW-w64 toolchain does not trigger this problem.
-Given this circumstance, we presently recommend Windows users opt for `g++` compilation to ensure a smooth build process.
+Given this circumstance, I presently recommend Windows users opt for `g++` compilation to ensure a smooth build process.

-> We sincerely welcome insights and potential solutions from experts or community members who have knowledge of the underlying cause of this issue!
+> Sincerely welcome insights and potential solutions from experts or community members who have knowledge of the underlying cause of this issue!

 ### Using Precompiled Binary Files